-Dr René Kuijten joined LSP in 2001 and is Managing Partner and co-owner of the firm.
+Dr René Kuijten joined LSP in 2001 and is Managing Partner.
 René has founded and supported many life sciences companies as a supervisory board director, twelve of which have been acquired or have listed on international stock exchanges.
 Among others, he was involved in Kudos, sold to AstraZeneca, which developed Olaparib, one of the most successful new cancer treatments of today, and Neuravi, sold to J&J, with an innovative stroke therapy.
 His most recent exit was Simplify Medical (Australia) working on cervical discs, sold to Nuvasive.
 He is currently on the board of Artios Pharma (UK), active in the area of DNA repair and Amolyt Pharma (France), focusing on rare diseases.
 As Managing Partner, René is also actively involved in the strategic planning, general management and fundraising of LSP; he was instrumental in raising the LSP 3 - 6 funds and he founded two new strategies for LSP: the Health Economics Funds and the LSP Dementia Fund.

 In addition, René initiated and founded the Oncode Institute, uniting top cancer research and valorisation, where he is currently a supervisory board member.
 René was a board member of the Dutch Private Equity and Venture Capital Association (NVP) for 12 years, in which role he initiated the Dutch Venture Initiative (DVI), € 400 million government-backed fund-of-funds that invest in top-tier Dutch Venture firms.
 Furthermore, René is amongst others a member of the national Topsector Life Sciences & Health (Health~Holland); Advisory Board member of Menzis, a healthcare insurer; Advisory Board member of Utrecht Life Sciences; chairman of the Emma Children’s Hospital charity; and treasurer of the board of the Vereniging Rembrandt.

 Prior to joining LSP, René was a senior consultant for 8 years at McKinsey & Company in Amsterdam, Brussels and Zurich, where he was responsible for McKinsey’s European Healthcare Practice.